yonas-fsaha/build-clock-with-js/Readme.md

 ## Installation

-To use  analog clock prsimply clone this repository to your local machine
+To use  analog clock prsimply clone t repository to your local machine